hpi-epic/BP2021/README.md

 pre-commit install
 ```

-To circumvent possible errors caused later on, run pre-commit with the following command:
+To circumvent possible errors caused later on, run pre-commit once with the following command:

 ```console
 pre-commit run --all-files